ractive/prometheus-presentation/PITCHME.md

 +++

 ### Latency example
-We use a histrogram with the labels:<br>
+We use a histogram that fans out with:<br>
 `method`, `path`:<br>
 <br>
 `backend_http_response_time_seconds`